udexon/SMMP/SMJSON.md

 #end
 ```

 `#!smjson` may appear anywhere in the text file, indicating the beginning of SMJSON parsing. `#end` marks the end.
 As such, SMJSON can be included in any textfile.
-These tags maybe excluded from a dedicated SMJOSN file.
+These tags maybe excluded from a dedicated SMJSON file.

 Double colon suffix `key::` can be used for single value or string as termination is newline.